zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 the image is automatically rebuilt and pushed to your company registry.
 But more on that later.

 So, let's get started with out `Dockerfile`.
 Our first command will be the `FROM` command.
-This command will tell Docker when base image to use.
+This command will tell Docker which base image to use.
 For example, you could use `ubuntu`, which will pull in the latest Ubuntu, or even a specific version, such as `ubuntu:18.04`.
 Needless to say, you can also say `FROM scratch`, which will start from an empty container image, but this is only useful if you are working in a language like Go.